SeenKid/shavit-line/README.md

 ## Usage ##
 - sm_line (/line or !line)

+## Important notice ##
+- This plugin is mainly used for strafe maps.
+It may not work for long maps since there might be too many sprites on the floor
 ## Informations ##
 - This project was remade by SeenKid because it had a lot of bugs.
 The original code wasn't from SeenKid.